Cpl. Matthew Baxter Braun

 in a small brick building died when it took

 succeed in knocking out three of the four

 During their time in the bull pen, the POWs watched the Japanese bury three POWs.
 Two were still alive.
 When one of the men attempted to climb out of the grave, he was hit in the head with a shovel and buried.

 At San Fernando, Matthew was put into a small wooden boxcar and taken to Capas.
-The cars could hold forty men or eight horses.
-The Japanese packed 100 men into each car.
+The cars could hold forty men or eight horses, but the Japanese packed 100 men into each car.
 Those who died remained standing until the living climbed out of the car.
 From Capas, Matthew walked the last ten miles to Camp O' Donnell.

 O'Donnell was an unfinished Filipino training

 base that the Japanese pressed into service as a

 Prisoner of War camp.
 It turned out to be

 a death trap with as many as fifty POWs dying